 A New Threat

 Recently Best Buy announced they would be shipping online orders directly from their stores making each a mini-distribution area.
-As I said on RetailWire, one more distraction to place on the employees supposedly there to help the customers who put down their iPad, drove past a host of competitors, through traffic, in the heat, cold or rain and walked in their doors.
+One more distraction to place on the employees supposedly there to help the customers who put down their iPad, drove past a host of competitors, through traffic, in the heat, cold or rain and walked in their doors.